Four Lectures on Analytic Solutions in Open String Field Theory: Preface

 \section{Preface}

 These are notes for four lectures on the topic of analytic solutions in Witten's open bosonic string field theory \cite{Witten} (open SFT).
-The subject originates in efforts to understand tachyonic instablities on unstable D-brane systems.
+The subject originates in efforts to understand tachyonic instabilities of certain D-brane systems \cite{Sen_BAB,Sen_universality,SenZwiebach}.
 Here it was realized that open SFT gives the most complete, if not necessarily most accessible, formalism for addressing such questions.
-It was also clear that open SFT (perhaps in a supersymmetric version) gives a possible path towards a nonperturbative and background independent definition of string theory.
-While numerical approaches will always be indispensable, useful progress in this direction requires some conceptual and analytic understanding of how the theory encodes nonperturbative physics.
-At the classical level, this in particular requires understanding how D-brane vacua appear as solutions of the field equations.
-Progress became possible after Schnabl's analytic solution describing the endpoint of tachyon condensation~\cite{Schnabl}.
-These notes are intended to give a relatively complete account of these developments.
-We limit the discussion to bosonic strings, though many ideas are applicable to open superstrings or topological strings.
+It was also suggested that open SFT (perhaps in a supersymmetric version) could provide a nonperturbative and background independent definition of string theory.
+While numerical approaches will always be indispensable, progress in this direction requires some conceptual and analytic understanding of how the theory encodes nonperturbative physics.
+At the classical level, this requires understanding how D-brane vacua appear as solutions of the field equations.
+The major breakthrough was Schnabl's analytic solution describing the endpoint of tachyon condensation~\cite{Schnabl}, which demonstrated the utility of the subalgebra of wedge states with insertions as a controlled setting for exploring the space of nonperturbative vacua.
+These lectures give a relatively complete account of this technology and the results that have been obtained.
+We limit the discussion to bosonic strings, though many ideas are applicable to open superstrings.

-The lectures were prepared for students and do not assume much knowledge beyond the first few chapters of Polchinski~\cite{Polchinski}.
+The lectures were prepared for students and assume little knowledge beyond the first few chapters of Polchinski~\cite{Polchinski}.
 The first lecture is a serviceable introduction to open string field theory in general, though on certain points is optimized for later discussion of analytic solutions.
-We approach the subject from the point of view of path integrals, correlation functions, and noncommutative algebra in the spirit of Okawa \cite{Okawa}, rather than the operator formalism as originally used by Schnabl~\cite{Schnabl}.
-Those interested in deeper background on the subject should look at Sen's review of open string tachyon dynamics \cite{SenRev}, as well as Taylor and Zwiebach's review of tachyon condensation in open SFT \cite{TaylorZwiebachRev}.
-Okawa also has a nice (and shorter) review of analytic solutions~\cite{OkawaRev}.
-The thesis of Kudrna \cite{Matjej} describes the state of the art in the numerical approach to string field theory solutions.
+We take a ``modern" approach to the subject from the point of view of path integrals, correlation functions, and noncommutative algebra in the spirit of Okawa \cite{Okawa}.
+For a dedicated introduction to the physics of tachyon condensation see \cite{SenRev,TaylorZwiebachRev}.
+The thesis of Kudrna \cite{Kudrna} describes the state of the art in the numerical approach to string field theory solutions.
+Another useful reference on analytic solutions is the review of Okawa \cite{OkawaRev}.